asun729/BehaviorCloning/writeup_template.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the nvidia, thought this model might be appropriate because ...
+My first step was to use a convolution neural network model similar to the nvidia, thought this model might be appropriate because it was designed for behavour cloning with small training set.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.